This post may contain affiliate links.

 - Mix the spices.
 Stuff the turkey with sliced onion and lemon.
 Add fresh herbs as much as you want (3-4 springs is what i used).
 Apply mixed spices all over the skin.I like to use a aluminum tray when smoking a turkey.
 First, you keep all the juices in the tray that are great for basting, Also it makes the clean up much easier.
 SO, place prepared turkey in to the tray and move to the smoker for about 6 hours.

 - Pull the turkey out and let rest under the foil for about 20-30 minutes.
-Carve and enoy
+Carve and enjoy

 Got leftovers?
-Try to make this turkey carcass soup, so easy and will feed the whole family next day!
+Try to make this turkey carcass soup, so easy and will feed the whole family next day.
+Or Instant pot split pea soup that is great for utilizing turkey neck and wings!